oscardoudou/quick-paste/README.md

 - [x] avoid save most recent copied since last close, which end up duplicate search history. (use property firstTime check)
 - [x] copy it should not add new record, avoid this type of changeCount being trigger (set lastChangeCount same to changeCount)
 - [x] right after insert new history record click the history, not the same history record when paste it.(after each update, the tableview should be consistent with copieds)
+- [x] if text copied, even default image is set to so icon, but the image won't showup until certain type of searching being performed or relaunch(a real old bug)
 - [ ] not memorizing the row after record deletion
 ## Dev history
 1. The initial purpose resume parsing, menu would look good only in this [resume](https://www.dropbox.com/s/8r6wm7d8t45pmsc/2019_Resume_Yichi_Zhang.pdf?dl=0) format.